AleksandrHovhannisyan/PythonGraphCycleDetection/README.md

 You'll need the following imports:

 `from cycle_finder import CycleFinder`

 `from graph import DirectedGraph, UndirectedGraph`

 ### Testing

-See `test_graph.py` for an example unit test utilizing the `unittest` library.
+See `test_graph.py` for an example unit test of the `Graph` classes utilizing the `unittest` library.

-See the bottom of `cycle_finder.py` for an example usage of all these classes.
+See the bottom of `cycle_finder.py` for an example usage of all these classes to identify the cycle in the image above.
 Note that CycleFinder *will* modify the underlying dictionary once the `findCycles` method is invoked.

 Note: If a node does not have any edges originating from it (such as `S` in the sample image provided above), do one of the following: